Mia Zapata

-Mia Katherine Zapata (August 25, 1965 – July 7, 1993) was an American musician who was the lead singer for the Seattle punk band The Gits.
-After gaining praise in the emerging grunge scene, Zapata was murdered in 1993 while on her way home from a music venue, at age 27.
+Mia Katherine Zapata (August 25, 1965 – July 7, 1993) was an American musician who was the lead vocalist and lyricist for the punk rock band The Gits.
+After gaining praise in the emerging grunge scene, Zapata was raped and murdered in Seattle in 1993 while walking home from the Comet Tavern at the age of 27.
 The crime went unsolved for a decade before her killer, Jesus Mezquia, was arrested in 2003.
-Mezquia was tried, convicted and sentenced to 36 years in prison.
+The following year, Mezquia was tried, convicted, and sentenced to 36 years in prison.